Brandochili/CS207_Maker_Project/README.md

 November 1st - Coding challenges:
 Seeing as the code framework used for this build was designed around an auto gain adjustment microphone, a new equation had to be used to balance out the voltage readings coming in from the audio source (a headphone cable connected directly to the Arduino's ground and A0 pin).
 A microphone was not used for this projct as it was decided that the jukebox LEDs should only respond to the music from the jukebox and not outside noices and voices.
 The problem then arizes that the voltage can heavily range with volume.
 The detected ranges for voltage were 0 to 500.
 Therefore, a modulus divide equation was used to make sure that the LEDs function properly for any volume level.

+November 16th - Grounding issue:
+The LEDs for the jukebox are supposed to go into a rainbow cycle mode whenever a music signal cannot be detected.
+This is not happening as there is some stray voltage in the audio line.
+This could be due to a grounding issue or interference.

+November 20th - Applying the finish:
+Applying the finish is going really well.
+I am using emtech em6000 water based production acrylic Lacquer.
+This is amazing stuff!
+It covers well, cleans up easily, low smell and produces an amazing warm tone.